 Passive remote sensing uses the natural radiation signature emitted by the atmosphere or surface.
 It uses the fact that the radiation reaching the satellite will vary from wavelength to wavelength depending upon the temperature structure of the intervening atmosphere and the presence of any absorbing gases and clouds.
 The method contrasts with active satellite sensing techniques, where an instrument measures artificially-generated radiation emitted by a satellite, and received by either the same instrument or another receiver.

 Microwave sounding is crucially important to our ability to derive accurate global analyses of temperature and humidity.
 This is because, especially for the lower frequencies used, the majority of ice clouds are essentially transparent in the microwave spectral region, allowing information on the vertical profiles of temperature and humidity to be assimilated into the Unified Model.
 Information about cloud liquid water can also be obtained from microwave channels, as cloud absorption is significant, as well as information about the Earth's surface.

 In contrast, clouds tend to be opaque in the infrared spectral region, and infrared sounding channels, therefore, provide little or no information below cloud.
-However, the infrared sounding instruments, especially the newer generation of advanced sounders such as AIRS and IASI, provide significantly higher vertical resolution than the microwave sounders in cloud-free areas and in the air above clouds.
+However, the infrared sounding instruments, especially the newer generation of advanced sounders such as AIRS, IASI and CrIS, provide significantly higher vertical resolution than the microwave sounders in cloud-free areas and in the air above clouds.